 For example, once we make a payment or give a notice to the registered holder, we have no further responsibility for that payment or notice even if that holder is required, under agreements with depositary participants or customers or by law, to pass it along to the indirect owners but does not do so.
-Similarly, if we want to obtain the approval of the holders for any purpose - for example, to amend the indenture for a series of senior debt securities or to relieve us of the consequences of a default or of our obligation to comply with a particular provision of an indenture - we would seek the approval only from the registered holders, and not the indirect owners, of the relevant senior debt securities.
-Whether and how the registered holders contact the indirect owners is up to the registered holders.
+Similarly, if we want to obtain the approval of the holders for any purpose - for example, to amend the indenture for a series of senior debt securities or to relieve us of the consequences of a default or of our obligation to comply with a particular provision of an indenture - we would seek the approval only from the registered holders, and not the indirect owners is up to the registered holders.